 Institutions for Peace

-To overcome war and violent conflicts, building and strengthening institutions for peace is crucial.
-This includes power-sharing governments, security sector reform and other processes.
-We investigate these and pay equal attention to institutions and processes that may obstruct peace.
+To overcome war and violent conflict, building and strengthening institutions for peace is crucial.
+This includes ones helping to support power-sharing in government, security sector reform, and other key processes.
+We investigate all these phenomena in our research, while paying equal attention to institutions and processes that may be an impediment to peace too.

 Institutions for Peace